JackSzwergold/Writing/Smiling, Laughing, Screaming and Crying.md

-# Smiling, Laughing, Screaming and Crying
-## Abusive Second Grade Teacher
+## Smiling, Laughing, Screaming and Crying: Abusive Second Grade Teacher

 By Jack Szwergold, May 20, 2015